Powerlearnproject/se-day1-assignment-Dzunisani24/README.md

 Testing- conducting various tests to ensure the software meets quality standards and functional requirements.
 Deployment- releasing the software to users or customers.
 Maintenance- providing ongoing support, updates and enhancementsto the software after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
-Provide examples of scenarios where each would be appropriate.
-Waterfall is a sequential approach with distinct phases while agile is an interactive approach focused on flexibility, collaboration and responding to change.
+Provide examples of scenarios where each would be appropriate.Waterfall is a sequential approach with distinct phases while agile is an interactive approach focused on flexibility, collaboration and responding to change.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Software developer- writes code and implements software solutions.